KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 Check your mail to make sure it delivered.

-Note that if you have not [specifically requested outbound use of port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) from AWS, than it is very possible the message will not be delivered.
+Note that if you have not [specifically requested outbound use of port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) from AWS, then it is very possible the message will not be delivered.
 If that is the case, try changing the outboud port to 465, which can sometimes be effective for low volume testing.

 You can change the outbound port from the default 25 to 465 by editing the `remote_port` in the _egress_source_ definition like this: